Kavish-Paraswar/TimeDraft/README.md

-# TimeDraft — Premium Interactive Wall Calendar
+# TimeDraft —  Interactive Calendar

-A beautifully designed, production-level interactive wall calendar component built with **Next.js 15**, **Framer Motion**, and **Vanilla CSS**.
-This project translates the physical charm of a printed wall calendar into a fluid, highly functional digital experience, optimized for a single-screen view.
+A beautifully designed interactive calendar component built with **Next.js 15**, **Framer Motion**, and **Vanilla CSS**.
+This project translates the physical charm of a printed wall calendar into a fluid, highly functional digital experience for a single-screen view.

 ---

-## 🌟 Overview
+## Overview

 TimeDraft isn't just a grid of dates—it's a productivity tool designed with a focus on visual excellence and tactile interactions.
 It features a stunning 12-month hero gallery, dynamic theming that adapts to each month's mood, and a robust notes system for tracking personal milestones and date ranges.